Ricoh GR film cameras

-The Ricoh GR was a series of point-and-shoot, or compact, 35 mm film cameras made by Ricoh.
-The chronological list of these cameras are the GR1, GR10, GR1s, GR1v and GR21.
-The GR name was also used for Ricoh's GR series of digital cameras.
+The Ricoh GR was a series of point-and-shoot, or compact, 35 mm film cameras made by Ricoh and introduced between 1996 and 2001.
+Specific camera models include the GR1, GR10, GR1s, GR1v, and GR21.
+The GR name was later used for Ricoh's GR series of digital cameras, which began production in 2005.

 The cameras had a very high quality 1:2.8 28 mm lens.
 Exposure control could be program automatic or aperture priority semi-automatic.
 They had a built-in flash and date imprinting versions were also available.